 If you’re trying to improve the DA of your website, make an effort to acquire high-quality links from domains that have higher DA than that of yours.
 This will accelerate the growth of your DA.

 In addition to this, ensure that you’re not getting links from websites with higher spam scores.
-A high spam score might result in the website losing authority.
+A high spam score might result in losing website authority.

 By making sure that your site is getting links from high-authority websites, you give a positive signal to the Moz algorithms about the quality of your site.